evazion/danbooru-ex/ISSUES.md

 ** Broken on webm/mp4/ugoira.

 * Tag scripts
+** Sometimes Ctrl+A selects all text on page.
-** Holding shift while dragging should add posts to selection.
+** Dragging unselects currently selected posts.
+Holding shift while dragging should add posts to selection.
 ** Should be able to shift+click to select everything between two points.
 ** Ctrl+T should invert script (foo -bar becomes -foo bar).
 ** Should support ctrl+z to undo.